 5. One in thirteen murder victims are killed by their husband or boyfriend

 There were 12,765 murders in the 2012, according the Federal Bureau of Investigations.
 Of those, 992 were murders of a wife or girlfriend.
 That works out to about one in thirteen murder victims in the United States being intimate partners of the killer.

-5. One in ten women has a head or spinal cord injury as a result of physical assault
+6. One in ten female assault victims has a head or spinal cord injury as a result of the attack

 There are other injuries that women report from assault that happen less frequently including chipped or broken teeth, bullet wounds and, in 0.8 percent of physical assaults, women report being knocked unconscious.
 The variable most likely to predict injury in an assault, the Department of Justice found, was whether the perpetrator threatened to kill or hurt the victim or someone close to them at the time of assault.

 7. But most assault victims don't receive medical care

 This is true for both female and male assault victims, although male victims are slightly more likely to receive medical care than females.
 It's not clear what accounts for the difference, whether male victims are more likely to seek out care, have better access to health services or some other factor is at play.